sindresorhus/p-retry/readme.md

 const result = await pRetry(run, {
 	retries: 2,
-	shouldSkip: ({error, retriesLeft}) => error instanceof RateLimitError, });
+	shouldConsumeRetry: ({error, retriesLeft}) => !(error instanceof RateLimitError), });
 ```

-In the example above, `RateLimitError`s will not count against the retry limit.
+In the example above, `RateLimitError`s will not decrement the available `retries`.

-If the `shouldSkip` function throws, all retries will be aborted and the original promise will reject with the thrown error.
+If the `shouldConsumeRetry` function throws, all retries will be aborted and the original promise will reject with the thrown error.

 ##### retries